rocky-linux/documentation/docs/books/web_services/021-web-servers-apache.md

 Global server configuration is in `/etc/httpd/conf/httpd.conf`.

-This file has 3 sections for configuring:
+This file has three sections for configuring:

 * in **section 1**, the global environment;
 * in **section 2**, the default site and default virtual site parameters;
 * in **section 3**, the virtual hosts.

 **Virtual hosting** lets you put **several virtual sites online** on the same server.
-The sites are then differentiated according to their domain names, IP addresses, and so on.
+The sites are then differentiated according to their domain names, IP addresses, etc.

 Modifying a value in section 1 or 2 affects all hosted sites.

-In a shared environment, modifications are therefore in section 3.
+In a shared environment, modifications are, therefore, in section 3.

-To facilitate future updates, it is strongly recommended that you create a section 3 configuration file for each virtual site.
+To facilitate future updates, creating a section 3 configuration file for each virtual site is strongly recommended.

 Here is a minimal version of the `httpd.conf` file: